 We have extensive experience in all facets of community association law and construction defect litigation in New Jersey, and have achieved several settlements for association clients in excess of $10 million.
 We have served as court appointed receiver and as special master for troubled associations.
 Our work has included the resolution of many complex association disputes including recall proceedings, contested elections, discrimination issues, and criminal investigations and matters including embezzlement.

 The attorneys in this practice area play an integral role in New Jersey’s community association legal domain.
 The firm has historically been at the forefront of developments that affect community associations in the state, and remains on that inside track.
 We keep our clients promptly informed of legislative initiatives and new developments that impact common interest communities and their governance.
 The firm is a founding member of, and maintains a high level of involvement with, the Community Associations Institute’s New Jersey Chapter (CAI-NJ).
-Three partners in this practice group are the co-authors of the leading resource publication for practitioners in this field in New Jersey.
+Three members in this practice group are the co-authors of the leading resource publication for practitioners in this field in New Jersey.